SDK

 // load diffrent token and load its metadata

-const token1Name = await psp22.tokenName(account)
+const token1Name = await psp22.tokenName(TOKEN1_ADDRESS)

-const token1Symbol = await psp22.tokenSymbol(account)
+const token1Symbol = await psp22.tokenSymbol(TOKEN1_ADDRESS)

-const token1Decimals = await psp22.tokenDecimals(account)
+const token1Decimals = await psp22.tokenDecimals(TOKEN1_ADDRESS)

 console.log(token1Name, token1Symbol, token1Decimals)